 Every six months you may need to get back in touch with the resources in your database.
 Check if they have added a new language pair, a new service, or a new domain to their offering.
 Also, verify the most used translators.
 Why are they requested so often?
 Is it force of habit or is it because of their skills/services?
 Should John Doe really be the most requested translator from Turkish into English for texts on cosmetics, even if he is specialized in chemistry?

 When vetting a new resource, don’t slow down your vetting process by asking for free translation sample, consider this alternative: ask translators for references and — most importantly — for a portfolio with samples of their best work.

 Vetting should also be conducted on a regular basis: every couple of months, go through the data report and identify the trends.
 Maybe a client has suddenly started to request translations from French into Greek and their projects are becoming more frequent.
 Do you have enough translators and proofreaders with this language pair in your database?
 Are they specialized enough for this specific client?

 But before you utilize data you need to make sure that it is up-to-date.
 Therefore, updating should also be a data-driven activity conducted every six months.
-The record of each linguistic resources should contain detailed information: Send an email (either personal or automated) to your resources asking them to check the information you have on them.
+The record of each linguistic resource should contain detailed information: Send an email (either personal or automated) to your resources asking them to check the information you have on them.
 They may want to add new samples of their work, new certifications, new services, and new fees.
 Check if there are linguistic resources who never reply and contact them directly.
 Finally, ask both clients and project managers to add a general or project-based rating of translator’s work.